Election Night Reporting

 The Department of Elections publishes unofficial results for all Virginia elections to its website on the night of the election.
 The results are entered by each of Virginia’s local general registrar offices into the Department’s centralized results reporting system, which then publishes the updated results every 10 minutes to the website.

 The results are available in both a viewable HTML version and in a downloadable, comma-delimited text version (CSV).
 Additional downloadable files are available which show precincts reporting and changes to results after midnight on election night.
 Links will be posted when data is available.

 Registration statistics for Virginia voters are updated monthly.
 Statistics are broken out into segments including, but not limited to, Congressional District, State Senate, House of Delegates and locality.

 As of 11/30/19, the Commonwealth of Virginia has 5,649,127 registered voters.

 Important Notes Regarding Results in Virginia

 State and federal contest results are unofficial until certified by the State Board of Elections (SBE).
-The SBE must meet to certify the November election results on the fourth Friday in November (§ 24.2-679).
+The SBE must meet to certify the November election results on the third Monday in November (§ 24.2-679).